Lauffenburger-Lab/DrugsANNSignaling/README.md

 First install conda (anaconda) environment in your computer and then you can use the commands **in a bash-terminal** after the list of libraries.

 **Important Note:**
-* **Pytorch GPU installation CHANGES according to your NVIDIA GPU and cuda version.
-Check the [pytorch installation guide](https://pytorch.org/get-started/locally/) here for more information.**
-* **This installation was performed in a WINDOWS enviroment.
+**This installation was performed in a WINDOWS enviroment.
 For other environments check libraries' documentation**

 In a quick overview the following Python libraries and versions (**although different versions are POSSIBLY also appropriate**) were/are used:
 1. [python](https://www.python.org/downloads/) 3.8.8